 MEC pots are made using the best skill + technology available today.
 They are sturdy, well built, strong cooking pots & pans made with you, the cook in mind.
 With proper use & care they can last several decades and more!

-Before first use rinse the pot and lid under running water then immerse both in water for 15-20 minutes.
-Remove & dry the exterior and add enough water to fill the pot half-full.
-Place it on the stove and start on low heat.
+Before first use thoroughly wet & rinse the pot and lid under running water for a few minutes and let it sit for 15 minutes.
+Wipe the bottom dry, fill the pot half full with water place it on the stove and start on low heat.
+Meanwhile make the following mixture in 1 cup of water:

 Meanwhile make the following mixture in cup of water: